-Using lipid hydrogen stable isotope probing (LH-SIP), we directly measured archaeal lipid biosynthesis in high-temperature hot spring sediments from Yellowstone National Park and the El Tatio Geyserfield (Atacama Desert, Chile).
+Using lipid hydrogen stable isotope probing (LH-SIP), we measured the rate of archaeal lipid biosynthesis in high-temperature hot spring sediments from Yellowstone National Park and the El Tatio Geyserfield (Atacama Desert, Chile).
 We found that archaeal membrane lipids are produced extremely slowly, with apparent generation times on the order of decades, providing new constraints on biosignature production and preservation in hydrothermal systems relevant to early Earth and Mars exploration.

 Key findings